 The outcry over the discontinuation of a benefit that’s helped countless troops get their degrees without going into debt reached Congress, where lawmakers submitted legislation to restore funding.

 A pair of senators, Kay Hagan, D-N.C., and Jim Inhofe, R-Okla., last week introduced an amendment to a budget bill that would have restored the military’s tuition assistance programs The amendment failed when the Senate on Monday voted to move ahead on the budget measure without any changes.

-The cuts will have a “devastating impact” on enrollment at universities that cater to servicemembers stationed overseas, school officials said.
+Impact on schools The cuts will have a “devastating impact” on enrollment at universities that cater to servicemembers stationed overseas, school officials said.